 The training is designed for those preparing for speaking in front of the camera and giving interviews.
 It is a basic compendium of information on how to work with the media, speak in front of the camera and on the radio and carry out effective interviews.
 The workshop consists of three parts: vocal pedagogy, working with the camera and cooperation with the media.
 The training provides its participants with the skills facilitating in overcoming stress, controlling the course of an interview, inflecting the voice in order to make it more reliable and convincing.
 The participants will also learn how to avoid many common mistakes.
 The training is addressed specifically to spokespersons and experts often requested to give an interview.
 The training includes practical exercises in radio stations and TV studios.
 Our lecturers are highly-esteemed journalists, theatrical actors and experts in the domain of media.

 This training is intended for individuals seeking expert knowledge of diplomatic protocol and savoir-vivre: public administration employees, private sector representatives, students planning careers in the Foreign Service and other individuals interested in diplomatic protocol.
-During the lectures and workshops participants are trained to be able to organize receptions, meetings and conferences and learn the rules of oversea ceremonial organization as well.
-The program includes also etiquette elements: courtesies, savoir-vivre, beverages, dress code and etiquette of official correspondence.
+During the lectures and workshops participants are trained to be able to organize receptions, meetings and conferences_and learn the rules of overseas ceremonial organization as well.
+The program also includes elements of etiquette: courtesies, savoir-vivre, beverages, dress code and etiquette of official correspondence.

 The training is designed for individuals representing an institution in an unofficial way, as well as those who wish to gain the necessary knowledge of savoir-vivre for everyday work and social interaction.
 A “show table” will facilitate solidifying the knowledge gained during the training.

 “It usually takes me more than three weeks to prepare a good impromptu speech”, Mark Twain once said.
 Today, we may not have that much time, as our world „spins much faster” than that of Twain and his contemporaries.
-One thing remains true however, if you want to sound natural, almost carefree and be perceived as someone who can deliver a good speech at almost any time, you need to be well-prepared.
-During the Public Speaking and Speech Writing training, we will dive into the qualities that make a speech memorable, or simply good.
-We will also dwell on how to prepare a speech in writing and not to forget that it is primarily an oral art.
+However, one thing remains true: if you want to sound natural, almost carefree and be perceived as someone who can deliver a good speech on any occassion, you need to be well-prepared.
+During the Public Speaking and Speech Writing training, we will dive into the qualities that make a speech memorable, or simply excellent.
+We will also learn (dwell has negative connotations) to prepare a speech in writing without forgetting that it is primarily an oral art.
 We will experiment with storytelling as a means of building rapport with the audience.
-As we meet to explore and learn, you will also have an opportunity to practice your speeches in “laboratory environment”.
-And finally, we will work on fear or stress that usually accompanies speakers and on beliefs that may hamper your full success.
+As we meet to explore and learn, you will also have an opportunity to practice your speeches in a “laboratory environment”.
+Finally, we will work on fear and stress that usually accompany speakers, as well as on beliefs that may hamper success.

 … more information